Tohcare/Haut-Dashboard/README.md

 <!-- ![Slide1](https://github.com/Abdur-RasheedAde/Financial_Report/blob/main/Slide1.PNG) -->

 ##  Introduction
-This is a power Bi project on sales made from haut supermarket for the year 2023 and 2024.
+This is a power BI project on sales made from haut supermarket for the year 2023 and 2024.
 The project is targeted to clean, analyze and draw insights in order to answer critical question and help the stakeholders make data driven decisions.

 ## Data Source: